petrostrak/rust-by-example/16_traits/README.md

 The trait requires only a method to be defined for the `next` element, which may be manually defined in an `impl` block or automatically defined (as in arrays and ranges).

 As a point of convenience for common situations, the `for` construct turns some collections into iterators using the [.into_iter()](https://doc.rust-lang.org/std/iter/trait.IntoIterator.html) method.
+## Clone
+When dealing with resources, the default behavior is to transfer them during assignments or function calls.
+However, sometimes we need to make a copy of the resource as well.

+The [Clone](https://doc.rust-lang.org/std/clone/trait.Clone.html) trait helps us do exactly this.
+Most commonly, we can use the `.clone()` method defined by the `Clone` trait.